 Send Jon Cristofer a message explaining your needs and you will receive a response shortly.
 Have you already emailed Jon Cristofer or another tutor?
 If so, you have an account!
 Sign in now

 If you select this option, WyzAnt will ask interested tutors to contact you by email if they are able to help.
 A maximum of five different tutors will email you and none of your personal information, including your email address, will be released.

 First, I enjoy teaching and tutoring, measuring success by feedback from colleagues, students, and parents.
-I hold degrees, credentials, and certificates for mathematics, social studies [economics, history, et al], computer science, and English.
-I have taught them all, in the US and abroad.
+I hold degrees, credentials, and certificates for mathematics, social studies [economics, history, et al], computer science, Spanish, and English.
+I have taught them all, in the US and abroad, as well as Swimming, a lifelong pastime.
 The following remarks focus on English, but the approach is common to all my teaching and tutoring.